Why Pleo categories make a (big) difference when budgeting for the future

 Tags and Notes can be added to flesh out the purchase details even more and ensure that it’s processed correctly by the accounts team.

-Bonus: We’ve recently made it even easier to select a subcategory, with suggestions now appearing automatically under Category.
+Bonus: We’ve made it even easier to select a subcategory, with suggestions now appearing automatically under Category.